t-weidenfeller/sass-flexbox-mixins/README.md

 # SCSS Flexbox Mixins

-A comprehensive collection of SCSS mixins for flexbox layouts that makes styling flexible layouts quick and easy.
+A modern collection of SCSS mixins for flexbox layouts with a clean, map-based API that makes styling flexible layouts quick and intuitive.

 ## Installation